Forgive yourself for procrastinating in the past

 Maybe there’s a big task and you started strong, chipping away at it a little at a time.
 Then you missed a day and another.
 That’s okay.
 Not great, but okay.
 You did well for a while.
 It’s good practice and maybe this particular experience taught you that you can’t allow yourself to skip more than one day on an ongoing project.

 There’s always something new to learn whenever we fail at something or slip back into a bad habit.
 At the very least we figure out that something isn’t working for us.
-Maybe you do better with three or less to-do’s per day.
+Maybe you do better with three or fewer to-do’s per day.
 Maybe you need twenty-five so there’s always something to check off.
 You won’t know until you try.

 Forgive yourself for procrastinating so you can move on and practice some more.